andyhelp/G2/README.rst

 * Go to the Groups model and add a group for your listeners.
 At a minimum, this group should contain these permissions so listeners can view a functioning
   site:

+  .. hint:: It looks like it is implemented and done automatically!?
+(TODO: verify and remove this section)

   * Can view artist pages
   * Can add song to the playlist
   * Can view the playlist